-Pathways to college are reviewed in detail and students are prepared with academic planners and a new focus on life-goals.
-UCSD's InterTribal Youth Center collaborates on a solid itinerary of college prep and financial aid.
+Day 9, 10, 11, 12: UC San Diego Pathways to college are reviewed in detail and students are prepared with academic planners and a new focus on life-goals.
+UCSD's InterTribal Resource Center, Early Academic Outreach (EAOP) collaborate on a solid itinerary of college prep and financial aid.

-Continuing days are filled with ITY's culturally-relative writing module, indigenous science, multiple-presentations and another day of surfing.
+Continuing days are filled with ITY's culturally-relative writing module, indigenous science, oceanography, multiple guest presentations and another day of surfing.

 Shared Registration Fee Explained: The actual cost of the 2-week program is $2600 per participant.
 InterTribal Youth provides half scholarship match of $1,300 per each youth through ITY fundraising efforts.

 ITY asks that each participant/organization provide the matching half of the cost through a “shared registration fee".